koding/kdlearn/guides/permanent-shared-vm/index.md

 ### What does "Shared VM" mean?
 The "Share VM" feature allows you to give another Koding user full access to your VM even if you are not using your Koding.com account.
-This is very different from [Collaboratiom on Koding](/guides/collaboration/) where you are working with someone in real-time and sharing the IDE and Terminal.
+This is very different from [Collaboration on Koding](/guides/collaboration/) where you are working with someone in real-time and sharing the IDE and Terminal.

 > type:tip